 “Not everything that is faced can be changed.
 But nothing can be changed until it is faced.” - James Baldwin.

-What happens in society spills over into the workplace because organizations are in society, not apart from it.
 Let’s make Black History Month a time to celebrate but also honor the truth of our society, by being in dialogue around realities of the challenges Black people are facing and continue to face before our very own eyes.

 Dialogue is important, but so is data.
 Good decisions are made based on data.
 There are many opportunities for managers and leaders to analyze the organizational dynamics that create the barriers Black people must navigate in the workplace.

-While these three recommendations are not the be all and end all for improving the Black experience in the workplace, they can help us move one step closer to creating a great place to work For All™.
+While these three recommendations are not the be-all and end-all for improving the Black experience in the workplace, they can help us move one step closer to creating a great place to work For All™.